rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 inﬂections, free morph + free morph lexemes, as well as syntactic collocations.

 #### 3.2.5.
 Loss of affix-initial V

 The loss of affix-initial V affects the abessive morpheme %VTOmO, such that V is lost when the preceding stem ends in a consonant.

 <pgNo>68</pgNo>

 #### 3.2.6.
 Stem-final vowel loss

 Stem-final vowel loss affects affix-final and root-final vowels alike.
 It can be observed in two different ranges:
 (a) Stem and affix-final vowels are dropped in contemporary Erzya when followed by the present predicate cross-reference markers for the first and second persons singular, e.g. vadŕa+at vadŕat ‘you are nice’, which is the rendering of vadŕa ‘fine/nice’ and -at ‘PRES.PRED-2SG’.
-(See folklore, old literary, and Alatyr' subdialects vadŕajat) (b) There are three nominal stem types in Erzya, of which one can be recognized by synonymous variation in the presence or absence of a stem-final mid vowel before the voiceless-onset affixes plural -T, inessive -sO, elative -stO and illative -s, see nominal
+(See folklore, old literary, and Alatyrʹ subdialects vadŕajat) (b) There are three nominal stem types in Erzya, of which one can be recognized by synonymous variation in the presence or absence of a stem-final mid vowel before the voiceless-onset affixes plural -T, inessive -sO, elative -stO and illative -s, see nominal